 Postal vote guidance

-- Section 2 - Enter your name and contact details (please note, contact details are optional)
+- Section 1 - Enter your full names, address and contact details.

-- Section 5 - If you will be away from home, then you can choose to have your ballot papers sent to an address other than the one shown in Section 1.
+- Section 3 - If you will be away from home, then you can choose to have your ballot papers sent to an alternative address.
 You must state the reason for needing your ballot papers to be sent to an alternative address.

-- Section 6 - You must enter your date of birth in the format DD/MM/YYYY and then sign the form.
+- Section 4 - You must enter your date of birth in the format DD/MM/YYYY and then sign the form.
 Please note that your date of birth and signature must be kept within the borders provided.
-Failure to do so will mean that this application will not be valid.
+Failure to do this may invalidate your postal vote statement,

 The Electoral Services Department